The Maths Department at Holy Family strives for excellence in all areas. We aim to build confident and resilient mathematicians.

 Depending upon the ability of pupils in each cohort, we can offer other qualifications to individuals such as 'Entry level certificate' maths qualification, for those pupils working towards GCSE level and 'Level 3 additional maths' for those pupils predicted the top grades in GCSE and who intend to study maths at a higher level.

 At Holy Family we endeavour to challenge our students to think deeply about the topics they are reading about and develop a wider cultural awareness through what they read.
-We believe that the challenge that they encounter not only serves to prepare students for the rigors of the GCSE curriculum, but also serves to develop them holistically.
+We believe that the challenge that they encounter not only serves to prepare students for the demands of the GCSE curriculum, but also serves to develop them holistically.

 Do you like animals, how the body works, investigating chemical reactions or do you see yourself as a future Nuclear Physicist?
 If the answer to these questions is “yes” then Science is for you.
 If the answer is “no” then there will still be many parts of your Science work that you enjoy.
 In short, Science is such a diverse subject that there is something for everyone!